YingsenMao/django_poll/readme.md

 ```
 Note the regular expressions for the **include()** functiond doesn't have a **$**(end-of-string match character) but rather a trailing slash.
 Whenever Django encounters **include()**, it chops off whatever part of the URL matched up to that point and sends the remaining string to the included URLconf for further processing.
 ### Create views
-A view is a callable which takes a request and returns a response.
-The view itself contains whatever arbitrary logic is necessary to return that response.
 ```python
 #polls/views.py
 from django.http import HttpResponse